tinhminhtue/fission-mcp-server/README.md

 # Fission MCP Server

+This project is on development and not yet released.

 A Go-based server for managing Fission functions on Kubernetes using the Model Context Protocol (MCP).
 This project provides a simple and efficient way to create, list, and manage Fission serverless functions programmatically.

 ## Features